 Frequently Asked Questions...

-about the Thomas University Nursing Programs
+Frequently Asked Questions about the Thomas University Nursing Programs

 Q. Which types of nursing programs does Thomas University offer?

-A. We offer several different nursing programs for Registered Nurses: the RN-BSN program, for graduates of an ADN or diploma in Nursing; the RN-MSN program, for R.N.s without a bachelor’s degree who wish to pursue a MSN degree; the MSN program, for R.N.s with a bachelor’s degree in Nursing or a related field (MSN specialty tracks are offered in either nursing administration or nursing education); and the MSN-MBA dual degree program, for R.N.s with a bachelor’s degree who seek additional business/administration preparation.
+A. We offer several different nursing programs for Registered Nurses: the RN-BSN program, for graduates of an ADN or diploma in Nursing; the RN-MSN program, for R.N.s without a bachelor’s degree who wish to pursue a MSN degree; the MSN program, for R.N.s with a bachelor’s degree in Nursing or a related field (MSN specialty tracks are offered in either nursing administration or nursing education); and the MSN-MBA dual degree program, for R.N.s with an associate’s or bachelor’s degree who seek additional business/administration preparation.
 We also offer Graduate Nursing Certificate programs in Nursing Administration or Nursing Education, designed for R.N.s who wish to specialization in these areas or prepare for national certification.

 Q. Are your programs accredited?